micro-manager/mmCoreAndDevices/DeviceAdapters/PyDevice/README.md

 * PyDevice was developed and tested on Windows.
 If you are interested in porting the plugin to Linux, please contact the developers.
 * It is not yet possible to link an action to a push button in the GUI.
 * Only a single PyHub device can be active at a time.
 If you want to combine multiple Python devices, just create a single Python scripts that collects all devices in a single `devices` dictionary.
-* At the moment, the Python runtime library is not unloaded after use, and it is not possible to switch the Python virtual environment after the first use of PyDevice.
-To switch to a configuration that uses a different Python virtual environment, Micro-Manager needs to be restarted.
 * Inheriting property definitions from a base class may work, but this aspect is not fully tested yet.

 ## Troubleshooting